How to Throw a Joint Bach Party With Your S.O.

 Have a Little Friendly Competition

-Part of the fun of having everyone involved in a joint bachelor and bachelorette party is that you can choose activities and themes for the party that involve a little friendly competition.
-If your crewis on the more athletic side, consider something along the lines of flag football, capture the flag, or even dodgeball, depending on what spaces are available to you.
-Rent out a local field or gym space to make sure that you’ve got the place all to yourselves, then get creative with team names, colors and shirts or jerseys.
-The losing team can pick up the tab at a local brewery or bar for an extra incentive.
+If your crew is on the athletic side, consider something along the lines of flag football, capture the flag, or even dodgeball, depending on what spaces are available to you.
+Rent out a local field or gym space to make sure that you have the place all to yourselves, then get creative with team names, colors and shirts or jerseys.

-If your friends are a little more on the sports-on-TV-only side, there are tons of alternatives, including putt-putt golf, a scavenger hunt around town, or even taking a class together, with the bride and groom (or a neutral third party—say, the instructor?) picking the “winning” team (think: boozy art classes, cooking classes and more).
+If you'd rather keep the physical exertion at a low, there are tons of alternatives, including putt-putt golf, a scavenger hunt or even taking a cooking class together.
 The most fun competitions, of course, are ones that engage everyone, so nothing should be too high-stakes, labor intensive, or physically taxing.
 You want to make sure everyone's feeling great at the end of it all, not depleted and bitter.

 Pick a Festival, Any Festival